asmeurer/blog/posts/what-happens-when-you-mess-with-hashing-in-python.md

 ```

-Implementation-wise, the hash is just the object's `id`, which corresponds to
+Implementation-wise, the hash is [based
+on](https://stackoverflow.com/a/33572401/161801) object's `id`, which
-its position in memory.
-This satisfies the above conditions: it is (extremely)
+corresponds to its position in memory.
+This satisfies the above conditions: it
-cheap to compute, and since by default objects in Python compare unequal to
+is (extremely) cheap to compute, and since by default objects in Python
-one another, objects with different hashes will be unequal.
+compare unequal to one another, objects with different hashes will be unequal.

 ```py